octo-technology/OpenTezos/docs/smartpy/write-contract-smartpy.md

 ## open_raffle entrypoint

 `open_raffle` is an entrypoint that can only be called by the administrator.
-If the invocation is successful then the raffle will be opened, and the smart contract storage will be updated with the jackpot amount and the hash of the winning ticket number.
+If the invocation is successful, then the raffle will be open, and the smart contract storage will be updated with the jackpot amount and the hash of the winning ticket number.

 ### Link to referential manual